ESSENTIALS OF AN EFFECTIVE INBOUND STRATEGY

 - Consideration stage: Where the prospect has clearly defined or named their problems or opportunity.
 They are all set to solve the defined problem or opportunity

 E.g,.: I’ve strep throat.
-What are my options of relieving or curing my symptoms?
+What are my options for relieving or curing my symptoms?

 - Decision stage: They have decided on their solution strategy, method or approach.
 Compiling a list of all available list of vendors and products and could also be trying to shorten the list down!
 And then finally making a purchase decision.